Updated April 2026

 • Phase 1 - App on, no trip accepted: Your personal insurance may still apply, but many policies now exclude even this period if you are logged into a rideshare app waiting for a trip.

-NZ Licensing Requirements for Rideshare Drivers
+Australian Licensing Requirements for Rideshare Drivers

 Uber's Own Insurance Coverage

-Uber's Insurance (NZ)
+Uber's Insurance (AU)

 Third-party liability only during active trips